jp-netsis/LocusBundleSystemSpriteAtlasExample/README.md

 http://www.evericons.com/

 ****************************
-L I C E N S E
+evericons L I C E N S E

 Evericons is licensed under the CC0 1.0 Universal (CC0 1.0).
 That's mean you could use this pack like you want and no copyright needed.